BananaAccounting/General/OfficeAdd-ins/README.md

 * Generate an Excel Chart.

 See how it look like the example Add-in
-[Example of Excel Add-in] (https://raw.githubusercontent.com/BananaAccounting/General/master/OfficeAdd-ins/ExcelAddIns/Images/001_Banana_accounts.png)
+![Example of Excel Add-in] (https://raw.githubusercontent.com/BananaAccounting/General/master/OfficeAdd-ins/ExcelAddIns/Images/001_Banana_accounts.png)